finix-payments/finix-pax-mpos-android-sdk-demo-app/README.md

 ```
 fun startTransaction(
         amount: Long,
-  transactionType: String,
+        transactionType: TransactionType
         transactionCallback: MPOSTransactionCallback,
-  configureEMVResponseCallback: MPOSEMVProcessingCallback
+        configureEMVResponseCallback: MPOSEMVProcessingCallback,
+        splitTransfers: List<SplitTransfer>? = null,
+        tags: Map<String, String>? = null
     )

-amount : amount in cents for $10.10 this value would be 1010
+amount : amount in cents for \$10.10 this value would be 1010
-transactionType : "Sale", "Auth", Refund" only one of these values should be passed
+transactionType : TransactionType enum with support for only Sale, Refund and Authorization
 transactionCallback : Exposes functions which are invoked with status of the transaction or the Transaction Result
 configureEMVResponseCallback: Exposes functions which are invoked to with status of authorizing a card insert
+splitTransfers: Optional list of split transfer request data
+tags: Optional map of key/value strings to be provided in the request

 interface MPOSTransactionCallback {
     fun onSuccess(result: TransactionResult?) // Called if the transaction is successfully processed